 The Corona Mega Mystery in Full

 The mystery deepened when he brought us quart-sized mason jars and the bottle, along with a full lime cut in two.
-Historically, of course Corona has come to the U.S. in a clear bottle, horribly light-struck.
+Historically, of course, Corona has come to the U.S. in a clear bottle, horribly light-struck.
 (I confess I haven’t tried the newish cans to see if they’re pre-skunking the beer for continuity.)
 The bottle he brought us was thick-walled and the beer inside absent any hint of skunk.
 It was, moreover, quite a delightful beer.
 The malt was present and on the bready/toasty side, and I swear I was getting delicate noble-hop spicing.
 It was extremely fresh and crisp.
 It held up beautifully to the cold January evening—and the spice of the food.
 It was a perfect example of why Mexican beer is taking over the U.S. market.

 But: what the hell was this beer?

-Every good mystery has clues, and I found a few.
+Every good mystery has clues, and I found a few onsite.
 If you zoom in on the label, you’ll see that the beer is 4.5% ABV.
 That differs from the 4.6% you find in standard blue-and-white labeled Corona.
 Corona Familiar, the grand cru of the line, clocks in at 4.8%.
 Hmmm.
 Even more curious is the importer: Oz Trading Group of Hidalgo, Texas.
 Finally, that puckered label, which looks like it was laser-printed and applied with the wrong glue, homebrew-style, definitely seemed sub-professional.

-Thanks to a reminder by Drew Starr, I think we can answer part of the mystery.
+Thanks to a reminder on Twitter/X by Drew Starr, I think we can answer part of the mystery.
 In 2012, AB InBev (ABI) bought Grupo Modelo, Corona’s parent company, for $20.1 billion.
 For the the deal to proceed, the DOJ made ABI divest Modelo’s US holdings, transferring them (as well as a shiny new brewery) to Constellation Brands.
 So, if you go to Mexico and order a Corona, the beer is made by ABI.
 If you buy one in the US, it’s made by Constellation.
 Are they different?
 The version made by ABI—the “kind you get in Mexico”—is 4.5%, like the beer in Tillamook.
 Most suggestive!

 Then there’s that Hidalgo-based importer—as unlikely as the brown-bottle Corona.
 When ABI purchased Modelo, this happened (and apologies for quoting Wikipedia, but in this case their prose is the clearest):